Ben-green/Podcast-idea/A History of Reality.md

 A History of Reality
 ====================

-Thank you for downloading this podcast from Joe Salmon.
+Thank you for downloading this episode of "A History of Reality" from Joe Salmon.
+For more iformation about "A History of Reality", please visit our website.
 We hope that you enjoy the show.

 Episode 1: A Brief History of the Universe
 -------------------------------